IT-NguyenTanPhat/SOA-midterm/README.md

 # Steps to run our app

 - First, you need to be ensure that Nodejs has been installed in your computer
+- Open the terminal, run "npm install" to install all dependencies
-- Open the terminal, run "npm run create-sample-data <options>" with options are: --import, --delete (if you run without option default it will reset data)
+- Next, run "npm run create-sample-data <options>" with options are: --import, --delete (if you run without option default it will reset data)
 - Open localhost:3000

 # Basic flow of the app